survivejs/webpack-book/manuscript/packages/01_consuming.md

 Sometimes it may be beneficial to use these techniques together.
 Compared to npm environment, webpack provides more flexibility, although you can mimic a lot of webpack's functionality using terminal based tricks.

 W> Installing global packages can lead to surprising behavior.
-If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) will point to the version of the project.
+If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) points to the version of the project.
 It won't work unless the global package exists.

 T> [app-module-path](https://www.npmjs.com/package/app-module-path) allows you adjust Node module lookup within JavaScript and this can be an alternative to patching `NODE_PATH`.